One of the most significant places in my life was the small cottage shown here in John Tribe’s excellent 1953

 Later, still watching, I saw tiny figures on the track, new friends, folk with stories to share.
 I knew that many of the regulars had travelled extensively and I looked forward to sitting in the inglenook beside the fire, listening as these pilgrims talked about their travels and the sights that they had seen.

 Woollup changed my life.
 Before, I was heading for ‘normal’ life as an engineer of some sort, but that primitive cottage turned out to be a place of great meaning for me, a focal point for my development and practical education and the first place where I was treated as an adult – heady stuff for a 16 year-old.

 Everything changes.
-In those teenage days we had wings to fly, but the halcyon Woollup era ended long ago, our wings clipped by the inexorable passage of time and the only sounds on those empty green hills nowadays are the bleating of sheep, the songs of skylarks and curlews and the soughing of the wind – but go there, sit on the stones that mark the site and listen carefully; you may hear faint echoes of our singing and laughter from times long past.
+In those callow days we had wings on our heels, but the halcyon Woollup era ended long ago, our wings clipped by the inexorable passage of time.
+Now, the only sounds on those empty green hills are the bleating of sheep, the songs of skylarks and curlews and the soughing of the wind – but go there, sit on the stones that mark the site and listen carefully; you may hear faint echoes of our singing and laughter from times long past.

-My family all know that I want my ashes to be spread over the site, so if in the future you need to talk with me, then that will be the best place to try.
+My family know that I want my ashes to be spread over the site, so if in the future you need to talk with me, then that will be the best place to try.